SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/enhance-sap-joule-for-consultants-with-custom-documents.md

 > **Note:** If you upload new documents to the Object Store bucket after the pipeline has finished, run the `restart_pipeline` request to trigger a fresh sync.
 The pipeline picks up additions and changes, then transitions back to `FINISHED` once the new documents are indexed.

-#### Option B: SAP AI Launchpad
+### 3.4 AI Core Document Grounding with AI Launchpad

+This subsection is an alternative to [3.3 AI Core Document Grounding with Bruno](#33-ai-core-document-grounding-with-bruno) — pick one.
+The two paths produce the same resource group, generic secret, and pipeline.
+AI Launchpad is the UI-driven option.

-##### Provision SAP AI Launchpad
+#### 3.4 a) Provision SAP AI Launchpad

 SAP AI Launchpad is a web-based UI that lets you set up AI Core Document Grounding through a graphical interface — without writing API requests.
-Using it is **optional**: the same setup can be completed with Bruno (see [Option A: Bruno](#option-a-bruno)).
+Using it is **optional**: the same setup can be completed with Bruno (see [3.3 AI Core Document Grounding with Bruno](#33-ai-core-document-grounding-with-bruno)).
 Choose AI Launchpad if you prefer a UI-driven workflow.

 SAP AI Launchpad is a paid subscription service.
 The `standard` plan is required.
 Review the pricing on [SAP Discovery Center Service - SAP AI Launchpad](https://discovery-center.cloud.sap/serviceCatalog/sap-ai-launchpad?region=all&tab=service_plan) before subscribing.

 SAP AI Launchpad can be set up using the **Set Up Account for SAP AI Launchpad** booster.
-Follow steps similar to the AI Core booster execution described in [AI Core instance creation](#ai-core-instance-creation).
+Follow steps similar to the AI Core booster execution described in [3.2 AI Core instance creation](#32-ai-core-instance-creation).

 Access to SAP AI Launchpad and its administrative features requires specific role collections to be assigned to your user.
 For more information, see [SAP AI Launchpad > Roles and Authorizations | SAP Help Portal](https://help.sap.com/docs/ai-launchpad/sap-ai-launchpad/security#loio4ef8499d7a4945ec854e3b4590830bcc).

-##### Create the AI API Connection
+#### 3.4 b) Create the AI API Connection

 Before SAP AI Launchpad can manage the AI Core tenant, register the AI Core service key as an AI API connection.